paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-135-space-programs.md

 <a id="section-2273a"></a>
 ## § 2273a.
 Space Rapid Capabilities Office
 **(a) In General.—** There is within the Space Force a program office known as the Space Rapid Capabilities Office (in this section referred to as the “Office”).
-The facilities of the Office may not be co-located with the headquarters facilities of the Air Force Space and Missile Systems Center.
+The facilities of the Office may not be co-located with the headquarters facilities of the Space Force Space Systems Command.

 **(b) Head of Office.—** The head of the Office shall be the designee of the Secretary of the Air Force.
 The head of the Office shall report to the Chief of Space Operations.